HomeGuides › Dark Kitchens & Foodtech

 How the delivery algorithm works: predictability over price?

-those three platforms alone account for 73% of digital order volume in the region.
-The ranking engine combines five signals: acceptance rate, preparation time accuracy, photo CTR, cumulative rating, and repeat order frequency.
-A restaurant scoring high on all five can expect 2.5 to 4 times more visibility than one competing only on price.
-Diego F. Parra at Masterestaurant calls this the «operational reliability index» — the variable that separates restaurants ranking 1-10 from those buried at position 30 or lower in their category.
-Activating auto-acceptance is the single most cost-effective step a restaurant can take on delivery platforms.
-An acceptance rate below 90% triggers a visibility penalty costing between 8 and 20 ranking positions on Rappi and Uber Eats.
+more than USD 18 billion moved through Latin American delivery in 2025 alone, with those three platforms soaking up 73% of regional digital order volume and growing 14% year over year.
+Under the hood, the ranking engine blends five signals: acceptance rate, preparation time accuracy, photo CTR, cumulative rating, and repeat order frequency.
+Score high on all five and visibility multiplies 2.5 to 4 times over a restaurant competing on price alone.
+At Masterestaurant, Diego F. Parra calls this the «operational reliability index»: the variable separating restaurants ranking 1-10 from the ones buried at position 30 or lower in their category.
+The single most cost-effective move a restaurant can make on delivery platforms costs nothing: turn on auto-acceptance.
+Fall below 90% acceptance and the penalty hits hard, 8 to 20 ranking positions lost on Rappi and Uber Eats.

 Acceptance rate ≥95%: the first visibility lever